miker704/Strife/patches.md

     - Created and moved old second deprecated version of server members list to deprecated.
     - Created and moved old second deprecated version of invite to dm modal to deprecated.
     - Created and moved old second deprecated version of friends homepage to deprecated.
+    - Created and moved old second deprecated version of DmServer Nav Bar to deprecated.

 ## Backend Changes